 Computer engineers draw upon mathematics, science and computer science to design computer or microprocessor controlled devices, systems and processes.
 Examples include many electronic consumer products such as cell phones, personal computers, DVD recorders/players and satellite radios.
 In addition, computer engineers are involved in the design of computer hardware - from large-scale memory arrays and parallel-processing mainframes to small-scale processors and high-speed data buses.
-A key target area for our program is in the area of embedded systems, which are customized, standalone systems under computer/microprocessor control to perform a specific function.
+At York College, one of the best colleges for computer engineering, we focus on embedded systems, which are customized, standalone systems under computer/microprocessor control performing a specific function.

 Engineering Co-operative work experience is a requirement for all engineering students.
 Through this program you will have the opportunity to gain practical hands-on experience with paid professional engineering work in industry.
 Learn more about our Co-op program.